 Prague Castle has undergone various rebuilds, renovations, fires and was also the site of the Second Prague Defenestration - an act that led to the Bohemian Revolt.
 It's chock-full of history, quirks and stories, and the guide will shed light on its history and significance.

-Meet your guide in front of the statue of Charles IV in Křižovnické náměstí.
+Show your smartphone ticket to our tour guide in front of the statue of Charles IV on Křižovnické náměstí at 13:15.
 The guide will be holding an open blue and white umbrella.

 Don't finish your tour yet!
 Walk for an extra 11 minutes to Vinarna Certovka, the narrowest street in Prague!
 It is nested in Prague's oldest neighbourhood, Mala Strana, and has a traffic light of its own so people don't collide as they walk down the 19.6in-wide gap!
 And finally you can relax at the cutest restaurant at the end of the steps, Vinarna Resutant.

 Prague Castle: 1-Hour Guided Tour + Fast Track

 Take a guided look inside of Prague's stunning royal gem

 Artistic Prague & Prague Castle Complex: Spanish Guided Tour